-To capture inter-image variability, we attempted to measure each whale at least three times per recording.
+To capture inter-image variability, we aimed to measure each whale at least three times per recording.
 However, obtaining SnD and SnF measurements was sometimes hindered by whale positions and visibility.
 As sperm whales often tuck their flippers against their body, the insertion point of the flipper could not always be observed from the drone’s perspective, which impeded measuring SnF.
 SnD measurements were limited by light and water conditions, or when the dorsal fin gradually tapered into the body without a clear boundary.
+To compare the variability across images, we obtained average coefficients of variance (CV), calculated by dividing the standard deviation (SD) by the mean for measures taken from the same individual.